GoogleCloudPlatform/pubsub/load-test-framework/README.md

 ### Quickstart

 You must have [Maven](https://maven.apache.org/) installed, be running on an Unix environment, either Linux or Mac OS X, and have the `zip` command line utility available.
 You can then run `python run.py --project=<your_project>` which will install the load test framework and run a basic load test.
+You can provide the `--test` command line parameter to change test type.
+The default is 'latency', but it can also be set to 'throughput' which will test the maximum throughput on a single VM at different numbers of cores, and 'service' which will test maximum throughput on a 16 core VM.
+You can also set `--client_types` to set the clients to test.
+This is a comma deliminated list, valid options being 'gcloud_python', 'gcloud_java', and 'vtk'. 'experimental' requires you to be whitelisted for access to an experimental feature of Cloud Pub/Sub.
+You can contact cloud-pubsub@google.com to request access.

 ### Pre-Running Steps